crazycat836/minecraft-discord-bot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+Please note that this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+By contributing, you agree that your contributions will be licensed under the same terms.

 ## Support

 If you encounter any problems or have questions, please: